isc-projects/stork/doc/user/install.rst

 .. warning::

    The Prometheus ``/metrics`` endpoint does not require authentication.
-Therefore, securing this endpoint from external access is highly recommended to prevent unauthorized parties from gathering the server's metrics.
+Therefore, securing this endpoint from external access is strongly recommended to prevent unauthorized parties from gathering the server's metrics.
 One way to restrict endpoint access is by using an appropriate HTTP proxy configuration to allow only local access or access from the Prometheus host.
 Please consult the NGINX example configuration file shipped with Stork.